In this article

 Appetite suppression is the primary driver of weight loss with GLP-1 medications.
 Patients consistently report dramatically reduced appetite, diminished food cravings, and feeling full after very small meals.
 Some describe a near-complete loss of interest in food — which is effective for weight loss but can make it difficult to consume adequate protein and nutrients.

 Insulin regulation is another key mechanism.
-GLP-1 agonists improve insulin sensitivity and glucose-dependent insulin secretion, which is why they were originally developed for Type 2 diabetes management.
-This insulin regulation also contributes to reduced fat storage.
+GLP-1s help your body respond to insulin more efficiently and release insulin at the right moments — which is why they were first built for Type 2 diabetes.
+This insulin regulation also helps your body store less fat.

 Gastric slowing — delayed emptying of the stomach — contributes to prolonged feelings of fullness but is also the source of many of the gastrointestinal side effects associated with these medications.